akka/akka-http/docs/src/main/paradox/server-side/low-level-api.md

 #### Connections Source failures

 In the example below we add a custom @apidoc[GraphStage] in order to react to the stream's failure.
-See @scala[@extref[Custom stream processing](akka-docs:scala/stream/stream-customize.html)]@java[@extref[Custom stream processing](akka-docs:java/stream/stream-customize.html)]) for more on custom stages.
+See @extref[Custom stream processing](akka-docs:stream/stream-customize.html) for more on custom stages.
 We signal a `failureMonitor` actor with the cause why the stream is going down, and let the Actor handle the rest – maybe it'll decide to restart the server or shutdown the ActorSystem, that however is not our concern anymore.

 Scala